 The P&C conducts fundraising activities throughout the year to enable the purchase of additional items for the school and to enhance student learning.
-The major fundraisers each year are the Easter raffle, Quiz Night and BBQs.
+The major fundraisers each year are the Easter raffle, Christmas raffles, Mothers and Father's Day events, Free Dress days and end of year Christmas event.
 The P&C also help run the end of year events and cater the Walk to School breakfast and Celebration of Learning night.
-Volunteers are sought to assist with fundraising events and if you can help by donating a couple of hours of your time, please contact Karen Martella on 0437 171 082.
+Volunteers are sought to assist with fundraising events and if you have any capacity to help with our exciting events or by volunteering at the Canteen, we'd love to hear from you, please contact Sarah Sydney-Smith on 0410 627 640